Homemade elderflower syrup or catching the summer flavors in a bottle: this cordial is sweet, lemony, and more aromatic than any other syrup I know.

 Elderflowers are the blossoms of the elder tree, also known as Sambucus nigra, Black Elder, Ellhorn, Pipe tree, Bore tree, Eller, and Holler.

-The elder trees are small hedgerow trees and their blossoms – the elderflowers – are creamy colored, have a heavenly scent, and can be picked in June.
+Elder trees are small hedgerow trees.
+Their blossoms - the elderflowers - are creamy-colored, have a heavenly scent, and can be picked in June.
 I love the smell of the hedges every early summer and the look of these beautiful flowers.

 How to pick elderflowers?

-- Their season is sometime in June.
-It is a short period of time, so make sure you don't miss it.
+Their season is sometime in June.
+It is a short period, so don't miss it.

 How to make elderflower syrup?